Felbridge Governing Body

 Hugh Hogan-Fleming (Headteacher)

-I began teaching at a small village school in Dorset, before moving to a large and diverse primary school in Kingston-upon-Thames.
-I then moved to Surrey, teaching in two Surrey schools in Dorking and Long Ditton, supporting the leadership of the schools as Assistant & Deputy Headteacher and Interim Head of School, before joining Felbridge in January 2021.
-My interest in working with children stems from a nearly 30-year involvement with the National Children's Orchestra as a player, then member of pastoral staff and now as a member of senior staff on their courses in the holidays.
+Following a year as a resident music assistant at Wells Cathedral School, I began teaching at a small village school in Dorset, before moving to a large and diverse primary school in Kingston-upon-Thames.
+I then moved to Surrey, teaching in two Surrey schools in Dorking and Long Ditton, supporting the leadership of the schools as Assistant & Deputy Headteacher and then Head of School, before joining Felbridge in January 2021.
+My interest in working with children stems from a nearly 30-year involvement with the National Children's Orchestra as a player, member of pastoral staff and finally as a senior staff member managing residential courses in the holidays.
 The buzz of performance and the achievement of young people is always exciting and a source of great pride; I also find it hard to resist getting involved with musical events in school!
 My wife is also a Surrey primary school teacher; we live in Reigate with our two primary-aged children.

 Eliot Law (Staff Governor)